 13. Portable Power Device: To keep your phone and tablet charged at your convenience take a portable charger.
 Never rely on rest stops and hotels to recharge your electronic essentials.

 14. Journal: Bring a journal to jot down your road trip memories.
 You can even get creative like drawing your favorite moments or print out photos to add them to your journal.
+An item I always include in my road trip packing list!

 15. Keys: Don’t leave home without them!